VeeqoAPI/api-docs/api.md

 ## Authentication

 Authentication is required for your apps in order for them to access data in Veeqo.

+Authentication is going to improve very soon with the addition of OAuth.
+We'll post on the forum and update the docs when that goes live.

 ### Get API credentials